← Back to Library

 • Unity: The outer circle represents the undivided whole — the Tao (道) that contains all duality.

-• Duality: The S-curve division shows Yin and Yang as equal but asymmetric — they do not divide along a straight line because change is always gradual.
+• Duality: The S-curve division shows Yin and Yang as paired but asymmetric; change is represented as gradual rather than a hard straight split.

 • Interpenetration: The small dot of opposite color within each half shows that Yin contains the seed of Yang, and Yang contains the seed of Yin.
 No state is ever purely one or the other.